-This classic breakfast item benefits here from fresh spices and a shallot.
+Hash browns are a classic breakfast item for a reason.
+It benefits here from fresh spices and a shallot.

 Preheat oven to 175 degrees.
 Have ready a baking sheet lined with paper towels.
 Grate potatoes and shallots on large holes of a box grater or with a food processor fitted with the grating blade.
 Transfer to a piece of cheesecloth or clean dishcloth; squeeze out as much liquid as possible.
 Place in a bowl, add herbs, season with salt and pepper, and stir to combine.